Dark Places (2015 film)

-Dark Places is a 2015 American mystery film directed by Gilles Paquet-Brenner and written by Paquet-Brenner.
-It is based on Gillian Flynn's 2009 novel of the same name and stars Charlize Theron, Christina Hendricks, Nicholas Hoult, and Chloë Grace Moretz.
+Dark Places is a 2015 mystery film written and directed by Gilles Paquet-Brenner, based on Gillian Flynn's 2009 novel of the same name and stars Charlize Theron, Christina Hendricks, Nicholas Hoult, and Chloë Grace Moretz.

 The film was released in France on April 8, 2015, and in the United States on August 7, 2015, by A24.
-The film received mixed reviews.
+The film received mostly negative reviews.

 Plot

-In 1985 in rural Kinnakee, Kansas, 8-year old Libby Day is the sole survivor after her mother and older sisters are murdered.
+In 1985 in rural Kinnakee, Kansas, 8-year-old Libby Day is the sole survivor after her mother and older sisters are murdered.
 Responding to the police's leading questions, she says that her teenage brother, Ben, committed the crime.

-In the present, Libby has made a living from donations sent by strangers to "the little girl on the news"; donations are less frequent now that she is an adult and she is low on money.
+In the present, Libby has made a living from donations sent by strangers to "the little girl on the news"; donations are less frequent now that she is an adult and is low on money.
 Lyle Wirth approaches Libby to make a personal appearance at his "True Crime" club.
 She reluctantly agrees to go for $700.

-In 1985–prior to the murders–Ben comes to the breakfast table with dyed black hair.
+In 1985 – prior to the murders – Ben comes to the breakfast table with dyed black hair.
 He has a tense relationship with his mother, Patty, and his eldest sister, Michelle, who taunts Ben about being a loner.
 Ben hangs out with Trey Teepano, a Satanist bookie.
 Meanwhile, their mother Patty learns that her farm is being foreclosed on, despite her best efforts.

 In the present, most of the members of Wirth's club believe that Ben is innocent as his conviction was based entirely on Libby's testimony.
-Though she still believes in Ben's guilt, Libby agrees to work with the club in return for much needed money.
+Though she still believes in Ben's guilt, Libby agrees to work with the club in return for much-needed money.
 Urged by Wirth to visit Ben in prison, Libby's curiosity about what motivated him to kill their family prods her to keep researching the case.

 In 1985, Ben plans to run away with his pregnant girlfriend Diondra.
 Meanwhile, some young girls have accused Ben of molesting them.
 When Patty learns of the charges, she visits the main accuser, Krissi Cates, whose father is irate and wants to harm Ben.
 Patty is distraught and feels that she has failed her kids.

-At home, Runner, the estranged, alcoholic father of Patty's kids, is waiting for Patty to ask for money to leave town; he owes Trey the bookie more than he can repay.
-Runner attempts to rip Patty's heirloom ruby necklace from her neck but, unable to do so, beats her and steals money from her wallet.
+At home, Runner, the estranged, alcoholic father of Patty's kids, is waiting to ask Patty for money to leave town; he owes Trey the bookie more than he can repay.
+Runner attempts to rip Patty's heirloom ruby necklace from her neck but, unable to do so, intimidates her and steals money from her wallet.